-Our Guild represents more than 1,000 newspaper, language and communications workers across Northern California, the Central Valley and Hawaii, along with freelance and new media journalists, interpreters, typographical workers and video ASL interpreters.
+Our Guild represents more than 1,000 newspaper, language and communications workers across Northern California, the Central Valley and Hawaii, along with freelance and new media journalists, and typographical workers.
 Our membership includes newsroom workers at some of the nation’s most respected mastheads, including the San Francisco Chronicle, San Jose Mercury News, Sacramento Bee, the Press Democrat of Santa Rosa and the Monterey Herald.

 We were the first Local of the NewsGuild to create a unit for freelance media workers, called Guild Freelancers.

 This Local merged with another local to extend our bargaining power to journalists at some of Hawaii’s best newspapers.
 We also organized editorial employees of the MediaNews chain clustered in the San Francisco Bay Area, including the Oakland Tribune and Contra Costa Times.

 We are proud that staffs of some of the most respected unions and labor groups in the state have also chosen us for their own collective bargaining representation.
 We represent the administrative and professional workers at the California Labor Federation and the International Longshore and Warehouse Union among others.

 Modern media workers face rapid change and uncertain times, regardless of their industry.
 Too often, our employers answer the rising challenge of receding income and changing technology with the same old practices, leading to the same old results: chopping workers, cheapening the product and eroding public trust in the vital services we provide.